tetherto/wdk-docs/README.md

 - Build new assets.

 ## 🐚 Seashell Example Wallet
-There is a working example wallet that supports.
+There is a working example wallet that supports Ethereum/BTC.
 This wallet can be used as an example for making your own integrations.
 - [Node.js cli wallet](./examples/node/seashell-node.md)
 - [Bare runtime cli wallet](./examples/bare/seashell-bare.md)
 - [AI Demo Web wallet](./examples/web/ai-demo-app.md)